Posted: 10/4/22 | October 4th, 2022

 14. See City Hall

 Oslo’s City Hall is open to the public and free to enter.
 While it might not sound like an interesting sight, the tours are actually quite informative.
-There are about 20 murals and works of art inside the building, covering everything from traditional Norwegian life to the Nazi occupation.
+There are about 20 murals and works of art inside the building, covering everything from traditional Norwegian life to the Nazi occupation (which last from 1940-1945).
 You can also learn about the history of the Nobel Peace Prize, which is awarded here annually (the other Nobel Prizes are awarded in Stockholm).

 15. Explore Akershus Castle

 +47 23 09 39 17, forsvarsbygg.no/no/festningene/finn-din-festning/akershus-festning.
-The castle is open daily in the summers 10am-4pm (winter hours vary), the fortress grounds are open 6am-9pm year round.
+The castle is open daily in the summer from 10am-4pm (winter hours vary), the fortress grounds are open 6am-9pm year round.
 Admission to the fortress and to the Norwegian Armed Forces Museum is free.
 It’s 100 NOK to go in the castle.

 16. Go Tobogganing at Korketrekkeren